Oxford Township, Michigan: History

 Thomas and Oakwood continued to prosper until May 1896, when they were largely devastated by a monster tornado which traveled across the entire north end of Oakland County.
 The tornado killed 41 people and injured 46 others in northern Oakland and southern Lapeer counties.
 Seventeen of the fatalities were in the northern portion of Oxford Township, from the Oakwood village area to Thomas.
 While many of the homes in Oakwood and Thomas were rebuilt, the two communities were never again centers of commerce.
 Railroads were largely responsible for change and continued growth in the Oxford area.
 No longer isolated from Detroit, and now joined with communities to the north, Oxford's commerce thrived.
 In addition to its businesses and factories, agriculture was a mainstay for the community.
 At one time in the 1880s, Oxford earned the nickname, Bagatown, from the large number of rutabagas shipped out by train.

 The early 1880s saw a second railroad constructed from the Pontiac area, through Oxford to Port Austin.
-Known as the Pontiac, Oxford, and Port Austin Railroad, or P.O. and P.A., it later became the Pontiac, Oxford, and Northern (P.O. and N.), and finally the Grand Trunk Western Railroad.
+Known as the Pontiac, Oxford, and Port Austin Railroad, the "P.O. and P.A.", it later became the Pontiac, Oxford, and Northern (the "P.O. and N."), and finally the Grand Trunk Western Railroad.
 With the expansion of the second rail line through town, it now became possible to travel to the tip of Michigan's thumb in one day.
 By 1900, a third, all electric powered passenger rail line known as the Detroit United Railway (D.U.R.) was extended through Oxford from Detroit to Flint and was noted for maintaining limited cars daily, both north and southbound.
 Over the years, the D.U.R. was involved in many collisions with automobiles, often resulting in death or injury to those whose automobiles tangled with the interurban cars at grade crossings.
 As automobile transportation became more reliable and roads improved, a growing percentage of the populace chose to travel by these means, forcing the demise of the D.U.R. in 1931.

 On November 30, 2021, a mass shooting occurred at Oxford High School.
 Four students were killed, and eight other people were injured.
 The suspected shooter is a 15-year-old sophomore student who was taken into custody.
 His parents were charged on December 3 with involuntary manslaughter for failing to secure the handgun used in the shooting.